Yes, they speak English. But as a foreign language, not as native speakers. Here the details…

 The national language in Austria is actually German.
 (For the record, there is no such thing as an “Austrian” language.)

-EF Education First actually ranked Austria third on their 2022 EF English proficiency index, which they based on test results in 111 countries and regions.
+EF Education First actually ranked Austria third (ahead of Scandinavia) on their 2023 EF English proficiency index, which they based on test results in 113 countries and regions.
 The only countries to perform better were the Netherlands and Singapore.

 So you should have no trouble at all getting by using English, especially in hotels, stores, restaurants and other places in Vienna used to dealing with foreign tourists.